Springfield-Lin/Wand-De-Enshittifier/README.md

 ## ❓ Q&A

-- **Why is there no `.exe` in GitHub Releases?**
-  - Official releases are notes-only on purpose.
+~~- **Why is there no `.exe` in GitHub Releases?**~~ ~~- Official releases are notes-only on purpose.
 The project no longer distributes prebuilt executables because unsigned or self-built patching tools are repeatedly reuploaded, mislabeled, and flagged by third-party scanners.
-Build the executable from your own fork using GitHub Actions instead.
+Build the executable from your own fork using GitHub Actions instead.~~
-- **Where do I download the executable?**
+~~- **Where do I download the executable?**~~
-  - From your own fork's **Actions** artifact after running the **Build executable** workflow.
-Do not download `.exe` files from YouTube descriptions, random mirrors, Discord attachments, or issue comments.
+  ~~- From your own fork's **Actions** artifact after running the **Build executable** workflow.
+Do not download `.exe` files from YouTube descriptions, random mirrors, Discord attachments, or issue comments.~~
 - **Why does Windows Defender or SmartScreen warn about my build?**
   - The GitHub Actions artifact is unsigned and uncommon, so Windows may warn even when the code was built directly from your fork.
 Review the source, verify the workflow logs, and only run binaries you built yourself.
 - **Can I use a binary built by someone else?**